Station and Track Upgrades from Grand to O’Hare

 Say goodbye to slow zones and outdated stations.
 Say hello to Your New Blue.

 Big improvements are in store for the more than 80,000 daily riders of the CTA’s Blue Line O’Hare branch.
-Among the benefits of the 4-year, $492-million project:
+Among the benefits of Mayor Emanuel's $492-million project:

-- Modernized stations to better meet the needs of riders in 2014 and beyond.
+- Modernized stations to better meet the needs of riders now and into the future.
 This means upgrades to stations built in 1895 -- when Grover Cleveland was President of the United States.

 - Faster service.
-This will save passengers 10 minutes on a round trip between downtown and O’Hare.
+This will save passengers up to 10 minutes on a round trip between downtown and O’Hare.

 - A generally improved experience for Blue Line riders on the O’Hare branch.
 The project will bring brighter lights, cleaner, drier tunnels and, in some stations, a new elevator, improved entrances and new public artwork for customers and the community to enjoy.

 The investment is also expected to generate 1,300 new jobs during construction.

 See here for specific improvements headed for your part of the Blue Line:

 As we upgrade the Blue Line, we will do our best to limit inconveniences.
 Riders will see temporary station closures and small delays during overnights and on weekends.
 See the latest information on service changes, and sign up for CTA Updates or follow @cta on Twitter to stay up-to-speed on work that might affect your trip.